Basement Waterproofing

 • They should be able to readily discuss continual training that the crews and staff receive.

-The cost to waterproof a basement depends on the size of the space, the methods used, and the complexity of the job, among other factors.
-If you’re local to the Middle Tennessee area, whether you’re in Nashville, Cookeville, Franklin, Smyrna, Watertown, La Vergne, Mt.
-Juliet, Carthage, Madison, Gallatin, Hendersonville, Lebanon, Hartsville, Brentwood, Woodbury, or Crossville, TN, contact us today for a free waterproofing consultation!
+The cost of basement waterproofing depends on the square footage of the space, the methods used, and the complexity of the job, among other factors.
+If you’re local to Nashville, Cookeville, Franklin, Smyrna, Watertown, La Vergne, Mt.
+Juliet, Carthage, Madison, Gallatin, Hendersonville, Lebanon, Hartsville, Brentwood, Woodbury, or Crossville, TN, contact us today for a free waterproofing or foundation repair consultation!

-It may seem straightforward or even easy to waterproof a basement by yourself, but the truth is that it simply isn’t.
+It may seem easy to waterproof a basement by yourself as soon as you spot the warning signs of water damage, but the truth is that it simply isn’t.
 There are plenty of YouTube videos out there that tempt you and get you into trouble.
-Some of our best customers are those who have attempted a DIY waterproofing project and unfortunately failed miserably.
-They end up paying twice as much for the project but more importantly lose valuable family time.
-Waterproofing is a complex operation that takes a lot of talent and should not be attempted as a do-it-yourself project.
-Instead, it is recommended to employ a professional waterproofing company to guarantee the job is done safely & correctly.
-Trust BWS to take care of your most important investment.
+Some of our best customers are those who have attempted DIY basement waterproofing but, unfortunately, failed miserably.
+They end up paying twice as much for the project but, more importantly, lose valuable family time.
+Basement waterproofing, crawl space encapsulation, and other similar tasks are complex operations that should not be attempted as a do-it-yourself project.
+Instead, call a professional waterproofing company to guarantee the job is done safely & correctly.

 Transferable Warranties